 Some colleges and universities, however, also allow recommendations from “other” recommenders.
 This is a great place to put in your art teacher’s recommendation (after you’ve added your recommendations from core class instructors, of course).

 Note: Some schools/majors require recommendations from teachers in specific areas, so make sure you’re aware of any restrictions before picking your recommenders.
+In fact, in 2024, UT-Austin asked that students not select teachers to provide letters of rec and instead ask others from their community to provide those recommendations.

 Most teachers are familiar with the format and content needed for these letters of recommendation for college and scholarships, but they will need a little information from you to get started.
 When you talk with your teachers to have them get started on their letters for you, don’t forget to: